junsilva/jobrecommender/README.md

 Of the top of my head, below are improvements that can be done

+[ ] Write intermediate results to file and read later for sorting and final output.
 [ ] Refine unit tests for generating files.
 [ ] refine logging to use queue handlers.
 [ ] implement chunking of jobs to handle larger datasets